asritha1620/sql_result_gen/README.md

 - Assumes the FastAPI server is running on localhost:8000 for the Streamlit UI to work.

 ## Usage
-- Enter a natural language question in the Streamlit UI, such as "What was the total revenue in 2023?" or "How much cargo was handled at New York in Q1 2024?"
+- Enter a natural language question in the Streamlit UI, such as "What is the EBIT for APSEZ in 2024-25?" or "How much cargo volume was handled at Mundra in 2024-25?"
 - The system will provide a natural language response based on the data.
 - If the question is outside the scope, it will respond accordingly.